KarlK90/yaemk-split-kb/docs/index.md

 ![YAEMK close up front](images/2_yaemk_close_up_rgb_front.webp)
 ![YAEMK close up back](images/4_yaemk_close_up_rgb_back.webp)

-## Features
+# Features of the YAEMK

+* Split-Keyboard with 5 rows by 8 columns matrix with columnar stagger.
+* All 64 to 66 Keys are MX-compatible and hotswapable.
+* The thumb-cluster is configurable in 4 different configurations, just solder the hotswap sockets to your needs.
+  + 4x1u, 2x2u, 2u+2x1u or 2x1u+2u configuration possible.
+  + Inspired by the marvelous [Kyria](https://splitkb.com/collections/keyboard-kits/products/kyria-pcb-kit) from Thomas Baart!
 * On-board ARM microcontroller (STM32F303CCT6) or RISC-V microcontroller (GD32VF103CBT6)
+  + Worlds first RISC-V (Split-)Keyboard!
-* Supported by QMK Firmware
+* Fully Supported by QMK Firmware
-* Hotswapable 64-66 x 1u Keys
-* Configureable thumb-cluster (4x1u, 2x2u, 2u+2x1u or 2x1u+2u)
+  + VIA json provided!
-* Per-Key RGB backlighting with SK6812-mini-e LEDs
+* Per-Key RGB backlighting with 66 easy to solder SK6812-mini-e LEDs
-* RGB underglow with SK6812-mini LEDs
+* Underglow RGB with 14 SMD SK6812-mini LEDs
-* USB-C sockets for USB and split comms
+* USB-C hotplugable sockets for USB connection and split communication between the halves
-* 0.96" OLED display (I2C SSD1107 64x128 Pixel)
+* Two 0.96" OLED displays for comprehensive information (I2C SH1107 64x128 Pixel)
-* 2 x rotary encoders
+* 2 x rotary encoders for scrolling, volume changes etc.
-* 64KB I2C EEPROM for settings, keymaps etc.
+* On-board 64KB I2C EEPROM for settings, keymaps etc.
-* Single PCB design for both sides
+* Open-Source, single PCB design for both sides.
-* Mostly 0603 SMD components
-* Extra slim design, no component is taller than 2mm
+  + PCB assembly files for JLCPCB in the repo!
-* 2-plate acrylic case available
+* 2-plate acrylic case files available.

-## Build Guide
+# Build Guide

+The complete design including schematics, gerbers and pcb assembly files are open source and available in the repo.
+Building your own YAEMK involves ordering the pcbs form JLCPCB with assembly and soldering the missing components.
+Most of them are SMD components so a good quality pair of tweezers, flux, leaded solder and a temperature controled soldering iron are a must, a hot air station is recommended but not necessary.

+> If you have never soldered before the YAEMK will be quite a challenge, therefore it is recommended to buy yourself some SMD soldering practice kits and learn it beforehand.

+Nearly all components come pre-soldered if you choose to use the JLCPCB pcb assembly service (which is recommended), only through hole components, tactile-switches, connectors and SMD components which have to be soldered on the front or back side depending on the right or left handness of the pcb have to be soldered by you.
+The YAEMK PCB is flipable, which means that one circuit board can double as the left or right side of your keyboard.
+To determine the handness of the pcb one resistor has to be removed.
+All hotswap sockets and leds are soldered on the side facing to the ground.
+Please see the detailed step-by-step guide downbelow.

-## Interactive BOM
+### Interactive Guide aka.
+BOM

-You can find the Bill of Materials and component placement in this [Interactiv html BOM](./yaemk_rev_1_2.html).

-### The easy way - Order Board from JLCPCB with PCBA

-Order the board nearly completely assembled from JLCPCB, solder a few missing components.
+For easy component location and sourcing of parts use the [Interactiv html BOM](./yaemk_rev_1_2.html). provided in this repo.

-#### Additional BOM for one Board
+## Additional BOM for one Board

+All components that are NOT pre-soldered by JLCPCB are listed in this table and have to be bought and soldered by you.

 | Amount | Part                          | LCSC    | Link                                                                                                                                                                                                                                |
 | ------ | ----------------------------- | ------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |